Instructions for using Node.js on FI

 chmod u+x index.js

-Finally, we tell the Apache web server that it has
+Finally, we tell the Apache web server to run the

 .js